Skip to content

 I. Policy

 The University’s Compensation Administration Program is committed to regulatory compliance.
-As an employer we are obligated to comply with a variety of federal and state labor laws.
-The Fair Labor Standards Act (FLSA) is a federal law that sets the criteria to determine which employees are entitled to overtime based on duties performed, level of responsibility, decision making authority and level of compensation.
-Employees must satisfy both the duties test and applicable salary test to be considered exempt.
+As an employer we are obligated to comply with a variety of federal, state, and local labor laws.
+The Fair Labor Standards Act (FLSA) is a federal law that sets the criteria to determine which employees are entitled to overtime pay based on duties performed (including, level of responsibility and typical level of, decision making authority possessed) and method/level of compensation.
+Generally, employees must satisfy both the duties test and applicable salary test to be considered exempt from overtime pay under the FLSA.

-Unless an employee is exempt from the FLSA and comparable state laws, based upon criteria set forth in the regulations, they are covered by the provisions outlined in the law.
-Generally, the employee must be paid on an hourly basis (at least the minimum wage) for all hours worked and an accurate record of daily and weekly hours worked must be kept.
+Unless an employee is exempt from the overtime provisions of the FLSA and comparable state laws, they are covered by the provisions outlined in the law(s).
+Generally, non-exempt employees must be paid on an hourly basis (at least the minimum wage) for all hours worked and an accurate record of all daily and weekly hours worked must be kept.
 In addition, non-exempt employees must receive pay at one-and-a-half times their regular hourly rate for any hours worked in excess of 40 in a work week.

-It is also the University’s intent to pay each employee fair compensation for work performed.
+It is also the University’s intent to pay each employee fair compensation for all work performed.
 This goal is pursued through a formal compensation administration program.
-The components of this program include: (1) describing the duties and responsibilities of a position and assigning it to the appropriate job classification and pay grade, (2) establishing ranges for each pay grade which consider prevailing wages/salaries in the University’s labor markets, and (3) differentially rewarding an individual’s education, experience, and success in meeting pre-determined performance criteria.
+The components of this program include: (1) describing the duties and responsibilities of a position and assigning it to the appropriate job classification and pay range, (2) establishing pay ranges for each pay range that consider prevailing wages/salaries in the University’s labor markets, and (3) differentially rewarding an individual’s education, experience, and success in meeting pre-determined performance criteria.

 II.
 Definitions

-Exempt employee – is an employee who, because of his or her duties, responsibilities, level of decision making authority, and level of compensation is exempt from the statutory overtime requirements.
-Exempt employees are expected to work whatever hours are necessary to accomplish the goals and deliverables of the position.
+Exempt employee – an employee who, because of their duties and method/level of compensation is exempt from the applicable statutory overtime requirements.
+Exempt employees are expected to work whatever hours are necessary to accomplish the goals and deliverables of their position.
 Thus, exempt employees have more flexibility in their schedules to come and go as necessary to accomplish work than non-exempt (hourly-paid) employees.

-Non-exempt employee – is an employee who, because of his or her duties performed, the typical level of decision making authority, or level of compensation is subject to the FLSA provisions.
-Non-exempt employees are required to account for hours and fractional hours worked.
+Non-exempt employee – an employee who, because of their duties and method/level of compensation is subject to the applicable statutory overtime requirements.
+Non-exempt employees are required to record all hours and fractional hours worked.
 Non-exempt employees must be compensated for all hours worked including overtime at one-and-a-half times their regular hourly rate for any hours worked in excess of 40 in a work week.

 II.
 Guidelines